 Even though none of the changes we see in the newest Gear VR are game changers, they make the #1-selling mainstream VR viewer even more desireable.
 And that translates into an even greater market for mobile VR app developers to target.

-How to Make Your Own Gear VR App
+How to Make Your First Gear VR App?

 OK, so the Samsung Gear VR is hot.
 But how does one go about capitalizing on the platform’s popularity by creating killer apps for it?
 Although we can’t teach you how to develop mobile apps within this article, we can explain the general process for developing VR apps for the Gear VR.